RELATO/sources.ms4.io/README.md

-# kubernetes, microservices and things like that
+# kubernetes, microservices, cloud and things like that

 > Motivation: helping devops to achieve daily basis results easier